 No one wants to swim in your pool: There may be some humor to this, but it's true for many pool owners.
 If you, your family or your guests are staying out of the water because of your unattractive or damaged pool liner, then you know it's time to replace it with a new one.
 Your pool liner should be inviting, rather than off-putting.

 Your pool liner has stains or discoloration: The sun can bleach your pool liner over time, causing it to lose its coloring or designs.
 Dirt and foreign materials in the pool can also discolor the liner and eventually stain it.
 These stains can be hard to remove.
 If your pool liner has stains and is suffering from other problems in this article, then it's time to start planning for a new liner.

 You've patched your pool many times: One patch to stop a leak or a rip in your liner is a financial win.
 A few patches are acceptable if it extends the life of your liner.
 But if you have a pool liner with patches all over it, then you might want to think about when you'll be getting a new one.
 After a while, patches won't save the state of your old pool liner.

 Your pool's water level keeps receding: If you're losing water in your pool at a rapid rate, it's time to call the professionals for a repair and replacement.
 Losing pool water can be costly, and it's a sign that your pool liner's best days are far behind it.

 Let Quantus Pools Professionally Repair or Replace Your Pool Liner

 The issues listed throughout this article can be a lot to deal with by yourself.
-Experience peace of mind by letting the professionals at Quantus Pools repair your damaged pool liner or do a brand new pool liner installation.
-We specialize in in-ground pools of all shapes, sizes and types, so you can be sure we'll provide the best results possible for yours.
+Experience peace of mind by letting the professionals at Quantus Pools repair and maintain your damaged pool liner or do a brand new pool liner installation.
+We specialize in in-ground pools of all shapes, sizes and types in the Chicago area, so you can be sure we'll provide the best results possible for yours.

 Schedule a service call today to take the next step toward giving your pool the care it deserves.